Pinterest is my FAVORITE way to drive traffic to my blog.

 You’ll be able to see how well your Pins and your account are doing.
 You want your account to perform well because this will drive traffic and sales.

 If you use Tailwind (an automated Pinterest scheduler tool) to schedule your pins, you can also use Tailwind to check Analytics.

 Tailwind will show you how well your pins and boards are performing.
 You can also track your repins, followers, and so much more.

-It’s important to check your analytics because it’s a way to see that you pinning strategy is working.
-Pinterest is constantly updating their algorithms so you want to check your analytics often to ensure your pinning strategy is always working.
+It’s important to check your analytics because it’s a way to see that your pinning strategy is working.
+Pinterest is constantly updating its algorithms so you want to check your analytics often to ensure your pinning strategy is always working.

 COMMON PINTEREST MISTAKES

 Take a deeper look at your account to see how well your Pinterest account is performing.
 Don’t forget to check google analytics to see how much traffic Pinterest is driving to your website.

 If you are not seeing significant traffic from Pinterest, you are probably making some of these common Pinterest mistakes.